Skip to main

 Consider the Cost of Time

-Students who graduate in four years not only minimize their educational expenses, but they are also positioned to begin working sooner, maximizing their earning potential.
-Completing a full load of courses each semester (16-20 credits) is the most important factor in a timely graduation and maximizes the value of the tuition you are paying.
-A student who is considering withdrawing from a course, taking a Leave of Absence, or leaving McDaniel College, should work closely with the Financial Aid Office and their Academic Advisor to understand both the direct financial impact but also the impact on their graduation timeline.
+Students who graduate in four years not only minimize their educational expenses but they are also positioned to begin working sooner, maximizing their earning potential.
+Completing a full load of courses each semester (16 credits) is the most important factor in a timely graduation and maximizes the value of the tuition you are paying.
+A student who is considering withdrawing from a course, taking a leave of absence, or leaving McDaniel College, should work closely with the Financial Aid Office and their student success coach to understand both the direct financial impact but also the impact on their graduation timeline.

 Social Work professor Jim Kunz and Accounting professor Kerry Duvall have been selected to present in the Centennial Conference’s four-part speaker series, Pillars of Excellence.